 I don't even need to wear gloves during this procedure.
 Hardly any smell emanates from the hose or sewer system.
 Though I felt compelled to mention this process, it is NOT one of my dislikes, actually.
 It's all a part of the process of living in an RV that has toilet facilities.

 And that’s it!
 Luckily, everything I’ve mentioned isn’t life or death.
 It’s just something that we get used to as a part of this major lifestyle change that we decided to pursue.
-When you want to change your backyard every couple of weeks – like we do, this is a darn great way to do it!
+When you want to change your backyard every couple of weeks and be free to travel to interesting places – like we do, this is a darn great way to live in 2019!